lucasslf/vanhackathon/README.md

 ### Instructions

-The API was developed as a self contained application that can be deployed to a container or executed localy.
+The API was developed as a self contained application that can be deployed to a container or executed locally.
 The Maven build will create a Jar file.
 To run the application just use java -jar command on mastermind-api-0.0.1-SNAPSHOT.jar.

 ### Final Considerations